 Sometimes though, holiday clothes are just not suitable for re-use.
 Perhaps they’re stained with sunscreen or they might have got damaged while abroad.
 That doesn’t mean you should just put them in the bin.

-Instead, try to take your old clothes to somewhere that will recycle textiles and fabrics.
-Many local councils and recycling plants can do this for you; however, this will depend on the area you live in.
+Instead, try to take your old clothes to someone that will recycle textiles and fabrics.
+Gothic fashion design hubs use many types of fabrics and many local councils and recycling plants can do this for you; however, this will depend on the area you live in.
 If your council doesn’t, though, there should be a local company that can help you recycle your clothes.

 Every year, it’s thought that around 350,000 tonnes of clothing goes to landfills in the UK every year.
 Which is a scary thought but, by doing your bit to reuse and recycle your holiday clothing, you can help do your bit to reduce this number.